coreymaps/cs/content/project/graves/index.md

 ---
-title: Detecting mass burial sites in Tigray
+title: Detecting new burial sites in Tigray
-summary: Processing and analysis of VHR satellite optical imagery
+summary: Analysis of very high resolution satellite optical imagery with the visual investigation team at the Washington Post.

 tags:
 - Conflict